Homoclinic points of symplectic partially hyperbolic systems with 2D centre: Perturbations of the center-leaf twist coefficients

-\begin{proof}[Proof of Claim] Firstly note that $p$ is nondegenerate.
-Let $p_g$ be the continuation of $p$ for maps $g$ close to $f$.
-Moreover, the partially hyperbolic splitting on the maps $g$ depends continuously on $g$, and $g$ admits a $g$-invariant center foliation $\cF^c_g$.
-Therefore, the system $g\mapsto(g^k,\cF^c_g(p_g))$ varies continuously, so is the Birkhoff coefficient $g\mapsto a_1(p_g,g^k,\cF^c_g(p_g))$.
+\begin{proof}[Proof of Claim] Note that the periodic point $p$ is nondegenerate.
+Let $p_g$ be the continuation of $p$ for a map $g$ that is close to $f$.
+Moreover, the partially hyperbolic splitting of the map $g$ varies continuously, and $g$ admits a $g$-invariant center foliation $\cF^c_g$.
+Therefore, the map $g\mapsto(g^k,\cF^c_g(p_g))$ varies continuously, so is the first twist coefficient $g\mapsto \tau_1(p_g,g^k,\cF^c_g(p_g))$.
 This completes the proof of Claim. \end{proof}